Relintai/pandemonium_engine_docs/tutorials/first_2d_game/index.md

 You will learn to:

-- Create a complete 2D game with the Godot editor.
+- Create a complete 2D game with the Pandemonium editor.
 - Structure a simple game project.
 - Move the player character and change its sprite.
 - Spawn random enemies.